lab-cosmo/chemiscope/docs/src/embedding.rst

 The easiest way to do so is to download the latest release from `the release page <https://github.com/cosmo-epfl/chemiscope/releases>`_ on GitHub.
-The main file is ``chemiscope.min.js``, containing the needed JavaScript code to create the default visualizer.
+The main file is ``chemiscope.min.js``, containing the code required to create the default visualizer.
 This file exports a single global object ``Chemiscope``, which contains references to

 - `Chemiscope.DefaultVisualizer <DefaultVisualizer_>`_